pvieito/Radar-STATS/README.md

 ### Definitions

 - **TEK** (Temporary Exposure Key): A random identifier generated on-device each day used by [Exposure Notification](https://developer.apple.com/documentation/exposurenotification) apps like Radar COVID to detect exposures and share positive diagnoses.
 When a user has a confirmed case of COVID-19, he can share the TEKs generated on-device from the last 14 days through an Exposure Notification app which will be published on a server like the Radar COVID server.
 Other devices then download the infected TEKs from the server and check if they have detected them nearby via Bluetooth on the previous 14 days.
 - **Source Countries**: Countries with an Exposure Notification app that can share TEKs with the Radar COVID server directly or through the EFGS (see the notes below for more information).
-Currently the following countries are considered source countries: ES, AT, BE, DE, DK, FI, HR, IE, IT, LV, NL, PL.
+Currently the following countries are considered source countries: ES, AT, BE, DE, DK, FI, HR, IE, IT, LV, NL, PL, SI.

 ### Metrics